neutrino-cern/group-website/README.md

 # Astroship - Astro Starter Template 🛸

+LL.
 Astroship is a starter template for startups, marketing websites, landing pages & blog.
 Built with Astro & TailwindCSS.

 This Free Template is sponsored by [Web3Templates](https://web3templates.com)